Loading

 Refugee Week

-Since the end of the Second World War, Australia has accepted more than 985,000 refugees and humanitarian entrants.
+Since the end of the Second World War, Australia has accepted a million refugees and humanitarian entrants.
 Refugees have brought diversity to our cities, suburbs and towns.
 This diversity has helped create the Australia that we know and enjoy today.

 Australia’s humanitarian and settlement programs

-Refugee and Special Humanitarian Program visa holders have access to a range of specialised settlement services, before and after arrival in Australia, funded through the Department of Home Affairs.
+Refugee and Special Humanitarian Program visa holders have access to a range of specialised settlement services, before and after arrival in Australia.
+These are funded through the Department of Home Affairs.

-Prior to their departure for Australia, Refugee and Special Humanitarian Program visa applicants/holders have access to the Australian Cultural Orientation (AUSCO) program, which gives practical advice about the journey to Australia, including information about what to expect post-arrival.
+Before their departure for Australia, Refugee and Special Humanitarian Program visa applicants and holders can access the Australian Cultural Orientation (AUSCO) program.
+This program gives practical advice about the journey to Australia, including information about what to expect post-arrival.

-After arrival, the Humanitarian Settlement Program (HSP) supports humanitarian entrants to integrate into Australian life by building the skills and knowledge they need to become self-reliant and active members of the community.
+After arrival, the Humanitarian Settlement Program (HSP) supports humanitarian entrants to integrate into Australian life.
+It helps entrants to build the skills and knowledge they need to become self-reliant and active members of the community.
 HSP is delivered in each state and territory by service providers with extensive experience working with humanitarian entrants.
 The HSP is delivered across 24 settlement locations.

 The Australian Government also funds Settlement Engagement and Transition Support (SETS), Youth Transition Support (YTS), Economic Pathways to Refugee Integration (EPRI) and the National Community Hubs Program (NCHP):

-• SETS is an early intervention national settlement program that has a focus on social participation, economic wellbeing, independence, personal wellbeing and community connectedness.
-It is currently being delivered by 103 organisations across Australia.
+• SETS is an early intervention national settlement program.
+It has a focus on social participation, economic wellbeing, independence, personal wellbeing and community connectedness.
+103 organisations deliver SETS across Australia.

-• YTS helps to build capability and resilience amongst humanitarian entrants and other eligible young migrants aged 15-25 to stay engaged in education and make successful transitions into employment.
+• YTS helps to build capability and resilience in humanitarian entrants to stay engaged in education and make successful transitions into employment.
+It is also available to other eligible young migrants aged 15-25.
 Six providers deliver YTS in key locations in Queensland, New South Wales and Victoria.

 • EPRI provides employment assistance to refugees who have lower skill levels and lower English language proficiency.

 • The NCHP provides tailored, in community support to migrants and humanitarian entrants, with a focus on helping migrant women and their families.
-Community Hubs are based in primary schools, serving as gateways to connect families with each other, with their school and with existing services.
+Community Hubs are based in primary schools.
+They serve as gateways to connect families with each other, with their school and with existing services.
 They assist participants with learning English, developing new skills, finding employment and to access Government support services.

 Read more about how we help refugees to settle in Australia.